hokeun/flower/examples/app-pytorch/README.md

 exit
 ```

-After starting the script background using `%`, you can first `exit` and check if the script still runs.
+After starting the script background using `%`, you can first `exit` to exit from poetry and check if the script still runs.